 |Poogle Racers||40 Points|

-When submitting your score you may also be randomly awarded one of these prizes, exclusive to Snow Roller.
+After submitting your score you may also be randomly awarded one of these Snow Roller Exclusive Prizes:

 Don't run over your storagehouse or you'll start losing items!